-Special Education and Agricultural Training
+Special Education & Agricultural Training - Part 1

 How can you present a topic that you totally ignore?
 Even worse: how can you present the important work of a friend without the obvious presentation of this work to become unilateral hymn and encomium?